|Organisation Name||Australian Education Union (Federal)|

 Your collaborative style assists you in developing strong networks and relationships with a diverse range of internal and external stakeholders.

 You will also have a high level of written communication skills and research capability to analyse issues and provide strategic advice specifically for the purposes of advocacy, social change or campaigning.

 If working to confront educational inequality within the Indigenous community inspires you, please click apply, submitting your resume and covering letter quoting reference # 33878 or phone Emma Naglieri on 03 8319 4080 for further information.

 To apply for this position please complete the form below and

 All fields marked * are required fields.

-- Communications & Media Officer posted 5 days ago.
+- People and Culture Officer (Contract) posted 3 days ago.

-- Business Development Manager - Supporter Relations focus posted about 1 month ago.
+- Business Development Manager - Supporter Relations focus posted 12 days ago.